Potapy Emelianov: Death

-Legacy and Beatification
+Legacy and beatification

 Emelianov is greatly venerated among Russian Catholics.
 In 2003, a positio towards the Causes for Beatification of six of what Fr.
 Christopher Zugger has termed, "The Passion bearers of the Russian Catholic Exarchate": Fabijan Abrantovich, Anna Abrikosova, Igor Akulov, Potapy Emelianov, Halina Jętkiewicz, and Andrzej Cikoto; was submitted to the Holy See's Congregation for the Causes of Saints by the Bishops of the Catholic Church in Russia.

-In June 2021, the Bishops of the Catholic Church in Russia announced, as part of a restructuring of the ongoing investigations, that Fr.
+In June 2021, the Bishops of the Catholic Church in Russia announced, as part of a restructuring of the ongoing investigations and due to a delay in receiving necessary documents from Major Archbishop Sviatoslav Shevchuk of the Ukrainian Greek Catholic Church, that Fr.
 Potapy Emelianov's Beatification Cause has been moved to the back burner.